Tenancy Contract vs Ejari Certificate: What’s the Difference?

 Table of Contents

 While these terms are often used interchangeably in everyday conversation, they are not the same thing.
-This blog will clear up the confusion by breaking down what each document is, its purpose, and how they work together.
+This article will clear up the confusion by breaking down what each document is, its purpose, and how they work together.

 Tenancy Contract